-7. Plank Launcher + Alternating Row
+Plank Launcher And Alternating Row

 From this plank position, engage your core as you push your hips back towards your heels; bending at the knees.
-Then explosively drive your body back into plank position (nose to finger tips).
+Then explosively drive your body back into plank position (nose to fingertips).

-Hold plank and pull your right elbow back towards your hip, performing a plank and row on the left side of the body.
+Hold high plank and pull your right elbow back towards your hip, performing a plank and row.

 Repeat the launcher motion pressing your hips back towards your heels and explosively returning to plank.
 Then perform a plank and row on the left arm.

-Modification: remove the explosive launcher movement and perform a plank and row from your knees or toes.
+Modification: Remove the explosive launcher movement and perform a plank and row from your knees or toes.